-Chinese in-app search platform Wandoujia raises $120 million
+Chinese mobile entertainment platform Wandoujia has closed a $120 million investment round.

 The lead investor was SoftBank, while existing investors such as DCM and Innovation Works Development Fund also participated.